Full cloud adoption doesn’t just change where your systems and data live. It changes how security works.

 Budgeting for the Shift

-Security becomes more operational, less capital-heavy and more continuous.
+Security becomes less capital-heavy and far more continuous.

 Tags: